-Many school and mental health professionals are seeking graduate level programs that teach them to incorporate behavior analytic principles and practices into their work with individuals with learning and behavior challenges.
+Many school and healthcare professionals are seeking graduate level programs that teach them to incorporate behavior analytic principles and practices into their work with individuals with learning, behavior, and performance challenges.

 The application deadline is June 1, though applications may be considered after that date.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.

 All classes for this program can be completed online.Format: Online

 Students will complete seven courses (21 credits total) that meet the 5th Edition Task List coursework requirements of the Behavior Analyst Certification Board.
 The GVSU ABA certificate program is a Verified Course Sequence by the Association for Behavior Analysis International (ABAI).

 - PSY 522 - ABA I: Foundational Principles

 - PSY 523 - ABA II: Application to Behavior Change

 - PSY 525 - Behavior Analysis Applied to Autism Spectrum Disorders and Developmental Disorders